nuxt/nuxt/docs/4.examples/3.composables/use-async-data.md

 # useAsyncData

-This example shows how to use useAsyncData to fetch data from an API endpoint.
+This example shows useAsyncData usage to fetch data from an API endpoint.

 ::alert{type=info icon=💡}
 Nuxt will automatically read files in the `~/server/api` directory to create API endpoints.